Homemade Cherry Pie

 - Keep the dough, filling, and prepared (unbaked) pie as cold as possible.
 If possible I recommend refrigerating (or freezing) the prepared pie for a least 15 min before baking for up to 1 hour.
 Refrigerate the filling before you need it too.

-- If you would prefer not to discard the leftover cherry juices, you can pour the juice leftover after transferring the cherries out in to a small saucepan pan and place over low heat and cook stirring until it reduces into a thick syrup.
+- If you would prefer not to discard the leftover cherry juices, you can pour the juice leftover after transferring the cherries out in to a small saucepan pan and place over low heat to medium heat and cook stirring until it reduces into a thick syrup.
 Once it’s cool you can stir it back into the cherries and add it to the pie to ramp up the filling a bit more.
 This is totally optional and the pie is absolutely delicious either way.

 - For sour cherry version: Since sour cherries are more tart, use 1 cup of sugar instead of ⅔ of a cup.